 Your blog marketing strategy pulls in three distinct audiences who are at three different stages of the purchase process – awareness, consideration, decision.
 Individuals within each of those stages will have different needs and require different amounts of education and types of content.
-Which means you’ll want to focus on different conversion and micro-conversions depending on the stage within the funnel.
+Which means you’ll want to focus on different conversions depending on the stage within the conversion funnel.

 Let’s say the popular office-chat-on-steroids company Slack wants to target prospects in the “Awareness” phase.
 A healthcare company looking to improve team collaboration and efficiency may land on Slack’s blog post The Ultimate Guide to Effective Collaboration in the Workplace.
 They’re not aware they’re looking for a digital communication tool yet.
 So a “Buy Slack Now!”
 CTA probably wouldn’t convert.
 A study on workplace communication, however?
 Heck yeah.